(a)Minimum Continuing Education Hours Required

 (i)The Council does not pre-evaluate or pre-approve

 compliance for a minimum of 3 years after the applicable renewal period.

-the proposal and found it to be within the state agency's legal authority
+the adoption and found it to be a valid exercise of the agency's legal

 Filed with the Office

 of the Secretary of State on February 15, 2023

 Texas State Board of Examiners of Marriage and Family Therapists